White Noise for Tinnitus – When It Helps and How to Use It

 • You are not taking calls, switching apps, or at risk of notifications during the session

-• You are in an acute or early-stage situation and just need something — anything — available right now
+• You are in an acute or early-stage situation and just need something available right now

-If any of those describe your situation, open a video.
-Start there.
-If you find yourself repeatedly working around its limitations — searching for it again, wishing it had not stopped during your last call, waking to silence, or wanting to recreate that exact mix you found last week — that friction is the signal to move to a dedicated tool.
+If you find yourself repeatedly working around its limitations — wishing it had not stopped during your last call, waking to silence, or wanting to recreate a mix that worked last week — that friction is the signal to move to a dedicated tool.

 What Tinnitus Relief App offers

 Tinnitus Relief App is built around the six gaps described above.
-It does not diagnose or cure tinnitus, but it is designed to make sound therapy genuinely compatible with how people actually live — not just a dedicated 30-minute session, but all day, overnight, during calls, on planes, and in the moments of acute stress that tinnitus creates.
+It does not diagnose or cure tinnitus, but it is designed to make sound therapy genuinely compatible with how people actually live — all day, overnight, during calls, on planes, and in moments of acute stress.

 Frequency matching

 Sweep 100–15,000 Hz in about 60 seconds.
-Identify the pitch of your tinnitus.
-Match it with a tone and layer it with masking sounds.
-Your first session is personalised, not generic.
+Match the pitch of your tinnitus with a personalised tone and layer it with masking sounds.
 Read the frequency matching guide.

-White noise, pink noise, brown noise, nature sounds, fractal zen tones — 44 professionally produced sounds across 6 categories.
-Mix multiple sounds simultaneously at independent volumes.
-Save each profile as a preset.
-Explore the sound library in the app.
+White noise, pink noise, brown noise, nature sounds, fractal tones — 44 sounds across 6 categories.
+Mix multiple sounds at independent volumes.
+Save presets.

-Background audio during calls, Zoom, Teams, FaceTime, YouTube, and any other app is a core feature of the free tier.
-It never pauses, never waits for a call to end, and nobody on the other side hears anything.
+Audio continues during calls, Zoom, Teams, FaceTime, and any other app.
+It never pauses, never waits for a call to end.
+A core free-tier feature.

 Set a 30, 60, or 90-minute sleep timer.
 Audio fades gently once you are asleep.
-Or loop all night with no abrupt stops.
-Works through every notification and without any data connection.
+Or loop all night through every notification.
 More: sleeping with tinnitus.

 Fully offline

 All 44 sounds stored on your device.
 Works identically on a plane, in a remote area, or anywhere with no Wi-Fi.
-No streaming, no buffering, no dependence on signal.
+No streaming, no buffering.

-Start immediately.
-No signup, no email, no personal data collected or transmitted.
+No signup, no email, no data collected or transmitted.
 Everything stays on your device.
 GDPR-compliant.
 Zero ads — no interruption to any session, ever.

-For a side-by-side feature comparison across app types — covering background play, frequency range, offline access, and pricing — see the tinnitus app comparison guide.
+For a side-by-side feature comparison across app types — background play, frequency range, offline access, pricing — see the tinnitus app comparison guide.

 Frequently asked questions